shibaone/panoptichain/metrics.md

 ### panoptichain_system_uptime
-How long panoptichain has been running in seconds
+How long the system has been running in seconds

 Metric Type: gauge